jeremenichelli/personal-site/README.md

 Install all dependencies by running `npm install` first.

-Prepare all pre-processed assets with `npm run assets`, this command just groups all bundling, style processing, favicons, iamges and fonts.
-Each of them has a specific script that can be run in case you want to update one specific type of assets.

-Run `npm run serve` to kick off the server.
+Run `npm run serve` to kick off the development server.

 ## Folder structure